Quick Answer

 Step 6

-If it's a key-operated lock, test it with a spare key to rule out a worn-out primary key.
+If it's a key-operated lock, test it with a spare key to rule out a worn or bent primary key as the cause of malfunction.

 DIY vs Professional Costs